 R.NL.2/R.BC.2 Controller Node requirement: At least 2 Network interfaces These nodes satisfy the hardware requirements of the NFV components.
 Completed.
 Section 6.1.
 R.NL.3/R.BC.3 Controller Node Requirement: Linux OS These nodes satisfy the hardware requirements of the NFV components.
 Completed.
 Section 6.1.
 R.NL.4/R.BC.4 Controller Node Requirement: Solid State Disk (SSD) of at least 1 TB These nodes satisfy the hardware requirements of the NFV components.
 Completed.
 Section 6.1.
 R.NL.5/R.BC.5/ R.BC.6/ R.BC.7 Data paths / Hypervisor Nodes Requirement: At least 4 CPU cores and 8 GB RAM, at least 2, 1Gbps Network interfaces, Virtualization Extensions (Intel VT- x/AMD-V) must be supported by the Hypervisor CPU for hardware acceleration of VMs.
 These nodes satisfy the hardware requirements of the NFV components.
 Completed.
 Section 6.1.
 R.NL.6/R.BC.8/ R.BC.9 Data paths / Hypervisor Nodes: KVM and Linux Containers (LXD) must be supported by the Hypervisor Linux OS These nodes satisfy the hardware requirements of the NFV components.
 Completed.
 Section 6.1.
-R.NL.8/ R.BC.12 The VIM and Virtual Network frameworks must support Interfaces that enable VM tenant networking Delegation of networking functions to SSC is possible through the corresponding interfaces SEMIoTICS' VIM (i.e. OpenStack), which has full multitenancy support.
+R.NL.8/ R.BC.12 The VIM and Virtual Network frameworks must support Interfaces that enable VM tenant networking Delegation of networking functions to SSC is possible through the corresponding interfaces SEMIOTICS' VIM (i.e. OpenStack), which has full multitenancy support.
 Completed.
 Section 5, 6.
-R.NL.9/ R.BC.13 Interface between the VIM and the Interfacing and delegation of Planned.
-Actual integration with Section 5.
+R.NL.9/ R.BC.13 Interface between the VIM and the Interfacing and delegation of Completed.
+Section 4 and 5.

 SDN controller to allow VTN virtual networking operations to external SDN Controllers is supported by SEMIOTICS VIM via the ML2 plugin interface.
-SEMIOTICS SDN Controller (SSC) is planned.
-R.NL.10/ R.BC.14 Interfaces among the MANO and the VIM must ensure seamless interoperability among different entities of the Backend Cloud MANO and VIM provide well-documented REST APIs, which agents trigger and make fully interoperable (e.g. parse the returned values) with entities in the Backend.
-Planned.
-As with R.NL.9/R.BC.13, integration is planned.
-Section 5.
+R.NL.10/ R.BC.14 Interfaces among the MANO and the VIM must ensure seamless interoperability among different entities of the Backend Cloud MANO and VIM provide well- documented REST APIs, which agents trigger and make fully interoperable (e.g. parse the returned values) with entities in the Backend.
+Completed.
+Section 4.3.3, 5.
 R.NL.11/ R.BC.15 Secure communication with the various Backend Cloud components (e.g., use of dedicated management network, appropriate Firewall rules), as well as the communication between VIM, SDN Controller, and MANO, with data paths acting as computing nodes for VNF spinoff.
 Distributed compute nodes are used for VNF spinoff that enable data paths throughout the platform.
-In progress.
-The capability is enabled, its status is subject to the integration and UC implementation plans.
-Section 3 IoT Security and Privacy Requirements R.S.4 All components from gateway, via SDN Controller, to cloud platforms and their users MUST authenticate mutually.
+Completed.
+Section 3.
+IoT Securi ty and Privacy F Requirements R.S.4 All components from gateway, via SDN Controller, to cloud platforms and their users MUST authenticate mutually.
 Any interaction with the NFV Component must be done by an authorized party.
 Tokens/creden tials can be Completed.
+Section 5.1.

-Section 5.1 distributed to other relevant components (e.g. Global Pattern Orchestrator) for this purpose.
-UC2 SAR Ą R.UC2.12 The SEMIoTICS platform SHOULD allow SARA components to delegate to the platform the computation of complex functions over the data received by field devices.
-These computations may result either in the generation of higher-level observation events (e.g. significant Patient events abstracted form sensor data) towards the ACS or in sensors configuration parameters (including actuators command).
+Dissemination lev Network Functions Virtual el: public ai) SEMI distributed to other relevant components (e.g. Global Pattern Orchestrator) for this purpose.
+UC2 SARA R.UC2.12 The SEMIoTICS platform SHOULD allow SARA components to delegate to the platform the computation of complex functions over the data received by field devices.
+These computations may result either in the generation of higher- level observation events (e.g. significant Patient events abstracted form sensor data) towards the ACS or in sensors configuration parameters (including actuators command).
 The SARA components MAY specify computations either as Dataflow or as Finite State Machine.
 SEMIOTICS NFV platform is able to instantiate VNFs at precise locations of the SEMIOTICS infrastructure.
 Such VNFs represent the computation resources needed by this UC.
-Planned.
-Integration in the respective UC is planned.
-Section 2 and 3
+Completed.
+Section 3 and 4.